 Since both the McDonald’s Hash brown and Trader Joe’s Hash brown contain a high amount of salt in the potatoes (as you’ll find out below), you should not feed your canine friends these Hash browns.

-Vegetable oil is harmful to dogs
+Vegetable oils used in Hash Browns are harmful to dogs

 You should keep the Hash browns away from dogs because potatoes fried in oil are not healthy for our furry friends.
-The only two oils that are safe for dogs are flaxseed oil and olive oil.

 The vegetable oils listed above do not sit well with the dog’s digestive system and they contain trans fat and saturated fat, both of which are the bad type of fats.
 Like many of you, when I pick up Hash browns from McDonald’s, they are very oily and I would not want my dogs to eat that.